lavafy/testnet/Lava-Plotting-and-Mining-Guide-EN.md

 #### Step 2: Pre-settings

-The enter page will ask if you already have existing Plot files; For new user, please click "No".
+The enter page will ask if you already have existing `Plot files`; For new user, please click "No".

 ![img2.png](https://github.com/lavafy/testnet/blob/master/imgs/img2.png)

-In the next page, you will be required to enter "address" or "Account ID", which is actually your Lava Plot ID.
+In the next page, you will be required to enter "address" or "Account ID", which is actually your Lava `Plot ID`.
 If you don't have one, please go to the next step.

 ![img3.png](https://github.com/lavafy/testnet/blob/master/imgs/img3.png)